DewitteRuben/pssd_connect_2024/README.md

 VITE_PUBLIC_VAPID_KEY=
 ```

+Additionally, you need to add the Firebase service account key file to the project.
+Place the `serviceAccountKey.json` file in the `src/backend/src` folder.

 ### Start the Backend and Database

 Run the following command to start the Node.js backend and the MongoDB database in Docker containers: